Project Investigators

 University of Oregon

-Leslie Leve, Ph.D., is a principal investigator for the Center and director of the Center's Administrative Core.
-A professor in the College of Education, Dr. Leve is also an associate vice president for research and the associate director for the Prevention Science Institute.
-Her research focuses on the interplay between biological (genetic, hormonal), psychological, and social influences on child and adolescent development.
+Leslie Leve, PhD, served as a principal investigator for the Center and directed its Administrative Core.
+Her research focuses on the interplay between biological, psychological, and social influences on child and adolescent development.

 University of Oregon